JamesKindon/jkindon.github.io/_posts/2021-11-19-fslogix-container-replication-with-bvckup2.md

 ## Advanced configuration and considerations

 Each backup job is stored (if in service mode) under the programdata directory (`C:\ProgramData\Bvckup2\engine\backup-0001\override.ini`).
 If in user mode, this is configured in the user profile.

+You can read up on [service mode configurations](https://bvckup2.com/support/forum/topic/799#).
+This will allow you to leave your jobs unattended and operate in a shared configuration mode (multiple admins can alter the job).

 Each job allows for an override.ini file to be created for more advanced replication use cases.
 You can read up on the use of configuration files [here](https://bvckup2.com/support/forum/topic/480).
 Specifically for ini files, you can read up [here](https://bvckup2.com/support/forum/topic/800)